Trebek remembered for grace that elevated him above TV host

 Recent winner Burt Thakur tweeted that he was “overwhelmed with emotion.”
 When he appeared on Friday’s show, Thakur recounted learning English diction as a child from watching Trebek on “Jeopardy!” with his grandfather.

-The program films weeks of shows in advance, and there was no immediate reply from Sony about how many shows with Trebek are completed and if they will air.
+The program tapes weeks of shows in advance, and the remaining episodes with Trebek will air through Dec.
+25, a Sony spokeswoman said.

 “Jeopardy!” bills itself as “America’s favorite quiz show” and captivated the public with a unique format in which contestants were told the answers and had to provide the questions on a variety of subjects, including movies, politics, history and popular culture.